-WE’VE GOT THE FALL BREWS!
+WE’VE GOT THE BREWS!

-If you’re a caffeine-hooked coffee drinker, tea fanatic or you’re looking for a warm drink to stay toasty this fall, each community in the Bay of Quinte has excellent cafés to keep you caffeinated for the day’s adventures.
+If you’re a caffeine-hooked coffee drinker, tea fanatic or you’re looking for a warm drink to stay toasty this winter, each community in the Bay of Quinte has excellent cafés to keep you caffeinated for the day’s adventures.
 Here are nine to get you started, but we’ve got plenty more to explore!

 Lola’s Cafe is a staple in Brighton, focusing on providing healthy, organic, and delicious farm-to-table food to their customers.
 Vegan and gluten-free options are available.

-The menu starts with County Roasters Fair Trade Coffee, tea, and breakfast and lunch items like the Western Sandwich made with farm fresh eggs, cheddar cheese, ham, peppers and onions on house-made bread.
+The menu features County Roasters Fair Trade Coffee, tea, and breakfast and lunch items like the Western Sandwich made with farm fresh eggs, cheddar cheese, ham, peppers and onions on house-made bread.
 They also have a veg store in the café where they sell seasonal vegetables from North Gate Organics.

 Previously known as The Grind, this coffee bar now has a Vine portion and is under new management since early 2020 (click here to meet owner Taylor Russett!).